zarpio/jquery-zdelete/README.md

 ## Getting Started

 Include jQuery at the top and then zdelete plugin.
-Then select a form to validate and call the `validate` method.

 ```html